Most people will only get mono once, but the infection can make a comeback in rare cases.

 Most cases of mono result from an infection with the Epstein-Barr virus (EBV).
 EBV spreads from person to person through saliva — which is why mono is often called the “kissing disease” — and other body fluids.

 High school and college students are most likely to contract EBV and subsequently develop mono.
-About 1 in 4 teens and young adults who contract EBV for the first time will go on to develop infectious mononucleosis, according to the Centers for Disease Control and Prevention.
+About 1 in 4 teens and young adults who contract EBV for the first time will go on to develop infectious mononucleosis, according to the

 Once you contract EBV, the virus stays in your body for the rest of your life.
 The virus remains behind in your immune cells and tissue.
 Your doctor can find the virus by testing your blood for antibodies, but the virus usually remains dormant.
 This means that you likely won’t experience symptoms after your first contact with the virus.